List of Cardcaptor Sakura characters: Sonomi Daidouji

 Sonomi Daidouji (大道寺 園美, Daidōji Sonomi) is the mother of titular character Sakura's best friend and cousin Tomoyo Daidouji, the first cousin of Sakura's late mother Nadeshiko Kinomoto and Sakura's aunt.
 She is rarely seen in the series, but is said to be an extremely wealthy career woman and the President of a large toy corporation.
 Sonomi's childhood relationships mirrors her daughters': she was inseparable and greatly loved her cousin Nadeshiko, and disapproved of her marriage to Fujitaka, later blaming Fujitaka for Nadeshiko's death at a young age.
 During the marriage, it is implied that Nadeshiko was at least partially disowned and cut off from her family.
 Sonomi maintains a pixie cut, a hairstyle Nadeshiko loved giving her when they were kids; and has Tomoyo keep her hair long because it reminds her of Nadeshiko's beautiful bright gray-lavender hair.

 After meeting Sakura for the first time, Sonomi realizes that Nadeshiko had lived a happy life and is able to come to terms with the marriage.
 At times, she still treats Fujitaka as a "romantic rival" competing to love Nadeshiko's affections, but she also helps him pass on gifts from Sakura to her grandfather and to arrange for Sakura to meet her great-grandfather while on a family vacation.
 Sonomi shows great affection for Sakura–treating her like her own daughter–and often clears her busy work schedule to join her and Tomoyo whenever Sakura comes over to visit.

-In the Cardcaptors English adaptation, her name is changed to Samantha Taylor and her declaration of love for Nadeshiko is modified to a purely familiar love rather than a romantic love.
+In the Cardcaptors English adaptation, her name is changed to Samantha Taylor and her declaration of love for Nadeshiko is modified to a purely familial love rather than a romantic love.

 Sonomi is voiced by Miki Itō in anime series.
 In the Animax English dub, she is voiced by Claudia Thompson for the first season.
 She is voiced by Venus Terzo in the Cardcaptors dub and by Wendee Lee in the English dub of the second movie.
 In the English dub of the Clear Card arc, she is voiced by Michelle Rojas.